rschristopher/ischristtrue.com/src/modern-views/index.md

  in the garden.
 Zarathustra's superman, [der Ubermensch](https://en.m.wikipedia.org/wiki/%C3%9Cbermensch), is nothing but the echo of that snake whispering to Eve,

-> *"ye shall be as gods",*
+> *ye shall be as gods*

-If we had to name the spirit of our times -- our modern view -- it is clearly the spirit of ***antichrist***, a deceitful and malevolent cycle of death, attacking Christ, the spirit of truth that overcame death for our salvation.
+If we had to name the spirit of our times -- our modern view -- it is clearly the spirit of ***antichrist***, a deceitful and malevolent spirit of death, attacking Christ, the spirit of truth that overcame death for our salvation.